 A report found that NCC's civic building and main library were earthquake-prone.
-Our workers moved to three temporary locations in late 2017: we're now deciding if we should sell some of this land.
+Our workers moved to three temporary locations in late 2017.

 When a building is assessed, an assessor assigns a rating to various points of a building.
 Under the Building Act, assessors are required to take the lowest rating and assign this to the entire building.
 This means that while the Civic Building has been rated at 10%, and the Library Building at 15%, not every part of each building carries this level of risk.
 The risk is calculated against the chance of a 1 in 1000 year earthquake event happening – this is an extremely powerful earthquake.

 These buildings are two of the first in the country to be assessed using a new technique introduced nationwide at the end of 2016.
 Seismic reports in 2017 are very different to those undertaken in 2010 prior to the Christchurch earthquake.
 The rules and requirements have changed since then.
-We undertook the seismic assessment now so it was done based on the latest standards – if we upgrade our buildings we want them to be fit for purpose for the next 30 to 50 years and be fully informed for our decision making.
+We undertook the seismic assessment based on the latest standards.
+If we upgrade our buildings we want them to be fit for purpose for the next 30 to 50 years and be fully informed for our decision making.

 Disclaimers and Copyright